BrianDeJesus/BrianDeJesus.github.io/about.md

 **Education**

-I'm currently a computer science student at California State University, San Marcos.
+I'm currently a Computer Science student at California State University, San Marcos.
 I will be graduating in Spring of 2018.

 **Hobbies**